Even if a divorce ends without major hiccups, the day after it becomes final can hit you like a truck or an epic hangover.

 You can't jump back in the dating game with a drab set of threads.
 Feel more confident about yourself by investing in new clothes.
 Check out what your current wardrobe looks like, and add a few items that can help you stand out in a crowd.

 If everything you own seems a bit dated or screams Sunday church, head to an online store, or if there's a brick-and-mortar store in your area, go!
 Ask a friend to tag along for an extra set of eyes.
+You might even consider hiring a fashion advisor!

 Take a Much-Needed Break